REGULATIONS AND RULES FOR CHAMPIONSHIPS AND COMPETITIONS UNDER THE CONTROL OF THE

 3.1 Whether games are scheduled on a particular day or scheduled with a play by date the guidance for timings is the same.

-3.1.3 Prior to County Rounds, where mutually agreed by both competitors for singles play, with a later start time, but no later than 7:00pm
+3.1.3 For singles play prior to County Rounds, where mutually agreed by both competitors, with a later start time, but no later than 7:00pm

-3.1.4 Prior to County Rounds, where mutually agreed by both teams for junior pairs, with a later start time, but no later than 7:00pm
+3.1.4 For junior pairs play prior to County Rounds, where mutually agreed by both teams, with a later start time, but no later than 7:00pm

-3.1.5 Games played on a Saturday or Sunday will usually be played in the morning, no earlier than 9:30am.
+3.1.5 Games played on a Saturday or Sunday will be played no earlier than 9:30am.

 3.2 If a player/team/side fails to appear and be ready to play within 30 minutes after the scheduled or agreed time for the tie, the opponent shall be entitled to claim a ‘walk over’.